Updated: Mar 13

 Our inner self-identity.
 Our ego is driven by our beliefs and values.
 Everyone has an ego although many seem more in control of it than others.
 Think about what causes you to get fired up in a conversation or experience… it is often our assumptions and interpretation of how events or conversations will go that trigger our emotions.
 The ego is concerned with survival and has many needs that can often lead to challenging relationships, needing to be right, ‘be more like me’ mentality, unspoken expectations, controlling behaviour and betrayals of trust.
 We go into more details about emotional intelligence in our range of courses.
 Check out the Emotional Intelligence section of the website.

 It is well documented and researched about the link between low levels of sleep, psychosis, and changes in behaviour.
 In fact, there is an increased mortality rate of 13% when people in Europe were found to be sleeping for less than 6 hours per night (RAND Europe).
-This means increasing the amount we sleep to a level that helps us function are vital.
-Top tips include ensuring the room is as dark as possible, being mindful of what you watch, think about or ready 30mins before sleeping, Reduce the amount of liquid you drink 3 hours before you are going to sleep and avoid using electronic devices due at least 1 hour before bed.
+This means increasing the amount we sleep to a level that helps us function is vital.
+Top tips include ensuring the room is as dark as possible, being mindful of what you watch, think about or read 30mins before sleeping.
+Reduce the amount of liquid you drink 3 hours before you go to sleep and avoid using electronic devices at least 1 hour before bed.

 Food & Drink

 Our mood can certainly be affected by what we put in our mouths.
 For example, the amount of caffeine we consume can have a big impact on our heart rate and has been known to increase symptoms of anxiety although can improve depression if taken in moderation.